dagster-io/dagster/docs/sections/reference/reference.rst

 Expectations can be used to enforce runtime data quality and integrity constraints, so that pipelines fail early -- before any downstream solids execute on bad data.

-Expectations are defined using the :class:`ExpectationDefinition <dagster.ExpectationDefinition>` class.
+Expectations are defined using the :class:`IOExpectationDefinition <dagster.IOExpectationDefinition>` class.
 We also provide a `thin wrapper <https://github.com/dagster-io/dagster/tree/master/python_modules/libraries/dagster-ge>`_ around the `great_expectations <https://github.com/great-expectations/great_expectations>`_ library so you can use its existing repertoire of expectartions with Dagster.